Encharted Cook

 Close up view of the prepared fruit; cubes of watermelon, slices of kiwi, and blueberries.

-ASSEMBLE THE SALAD - Gently layer and combine all of the fruit in a large serving bowl or place the fruit onto a large platter.
+Step 3 - Assemble the Salad.
+Gently layer and combine the fruit in a large serving bowl or place the fruit onto a large platter.
 Set the cruet of Honey Basil Dressing near the platter.

 My Top Tips